Studioname/pomodoro-start/README.md

     counter = 0
     label = Label(text = check_mark * counter, xpos = 400,...)

-Which kind of felt like cheating but was simple and effective!
+Which kind of felt like cheating but worked quite nicely!